AMReX-Codes/amrex/Docs/sphinx_documentation/source/GPU.rst

   to parallelize over a valid box at a time.
 This is done by using a lot of CUDA threads that only work on a few cells each.
 This work distribution is illustrated in :numref:`fig:gpu:threads`.
-  (Note: OpenMP is currently incompatible with AMReX builds using CUDA.
-  This feature is under development, although most applications will have no need for this feature when initially converting to GPUs.)

 .. |a| image:: ./GPU/gpu_2.png
        :width: 100%